-Learning Centers are located at the Tsaile and Shiprock campuses.
-The Tsaile Learning is located on the first floor of the Ned Hatahli Center.
-The Shiprock Learning Center is located inside the Student Success Center.
+The Learning Centers are located at the Tsaile, Shiprock, Tuba City, and Window Rock sites.
+The Tsaile Learning Center is located on the first floor of the Ned Hatathli Center.
+The Shiprock Learning Center is located inside the Student Success Center at south campus.